google/WebFundamentals/src/site/the-essentials/introduction-to-media/images/index.markdown

 users who are looking for information they expect to see in the footer will never see the footer because new content is always loaded.

-{% include modules/takeaway.liquid  title="Key Takeaways" type="learning" list=page.key-takeaways.optimize-images %}
+{% include modules/related.liquid list=page.related.optimize %}

 {% include modules/nextarticle.liquid %}